Hazer Commercial Demonstration Plant

 AUD$9.41 million – Australian Renewable Energy Agency (ARENA)

-West Australian based technology developer, Hazer Group Limited, is to build and operate a demonstration plant near Perth, Western Australia, to progress their proprietary technology that can convert methane feedstocks into hydrogen and synthetic graphite.
+West Australian based technology developer, Hazer Group Limited, is in the final stage of its Phase 1 operations (testing) phase to produce hydrogen and graphite at its demonstration plant near Perth, Western Australia, and to progress their proprietary technology that can convert methane feedstocks into hydrogen and synthetic graphite.

 The demonstration plant is co-located at the Water Corporation’s Woodman Point Wastewater Treatment plant in Munster about 30 kilometres south-south-west of Perth.
 Biogas produced at the waste treatment plant will be used as feedstock for the demonstration plant.
 It is estimated that the plant can utilise around two million standard cubic metres of biogas that would otherwise be flared.